qinguorui2001/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 #### Design considerations
-**Aspect: Deletes assignment of a person in currently displayed list or for any person in storage:**
+**Aspect: Deletes assignment of a person in the currently displayed list or for any person in storage:**

 * **Alternative 1:** (current choice) Deletes assignment of a person in the currently displayed list.
     * Pros: Allows for a safer delete of assignments.
-    * Cons: User has to carry out `list` command first if required person is not in the current displayed list.
+    * Cons: User has to ensure that the desired assignment is displayed on the displayed assignment list first before deleting that assignment.

-* **Alternative 2:** Deletes assignment of any person with that name and assignment.
+* **Alternative 2:** Deletes the assignment of the specified person, by inputting their name with the command.
     * Pros: Allows user to delete assignment of a person without the need of additional commands.
     * Cons: User may not be certain about which person's assignment to delete if several of them have completed the assignment and likely to remember the wrong person name if the currently displayed contact list is not shown.